qwacko/coderform/examples/polyglot/README.md

 1. When you run `terraform init`, Terraform downloads the module from GitHub to `.terraform/modules/`
 2. The `file("${path.module}/scripts/nodejs.sh")` function reads these scripts from the local copy
 3. Script contents are embedded into the Terraform plan
-4. Scripts are injected into the workspace's `startup_script`
+4. Scripts are written to `build/install-runtimes.sh` via `local_file` resource
+5. Dockerfile copies and executes the script during image build

 **To get updated runtime installers:**